Clean energy initiatives in Dang District, Nepal

 CAPACITY DEVELOPMENT

-• Training on carbon stock management
+• Carbon stock management training

-• Training on renewable energy technologies and
+• Renewable energy technologies training

 • Municipal energy plan preparation